We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - obsessive thinking

-Scheduling an online psychiatry appointment can also be a good fit if you need a psychiatric diagnosis, prescription medication, or second opinion.
+Scheduling an online psychiatry appointment can also be a good fit if you need a psychiatric diagnosis, prescription medication, or a second opinion.

 When considering the help of a psychiatrist, you may first want to consider why you are seeking help.
 Psychiatrists may provide general care, but some specialize in certain areas of therapy, like: